5 Best Open Fire Pottery Techniques for Outdoor Pottery Firing

 The Charcoal Briquette Fire

-Tony Soares in California developed this type of firing and it is perfect if you live in a city and can’t build a raging bonfire in your back yard.
+Tony Soares, a potter who lives in California, developed this type of firing and it is perfect if you live in a city and can’t build a raging bonfire in your back yard.

 - Start by isolating the pottery from the fuel by placing them into some sort of metal container that is raised off the ground on bricks.
 Tony uses a piece of expanded mate bent into a circle but you could just as well use a galvanized tub purchased at a hardware store, just anything to keep the fuel from contacting the pottery.
 This container needs some kind of lid too, any old piece of tin or steel the right size could work.